syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 When a font used in a PowerPoint presentation is unavailable in the environment where it is converted to image, then the library substitutes the ‘Microsoft Sans Serif’ as a default font for text rendering.
 This leads to a difference in text layouts of PowerPoint presentation and the converted image.
 To avoid this, the Essential Presentation library allows you to set an alternate font for the missing font used in the PowerPoint presentation.

-N> Font substitution for Unavailable fonts is not supported in UWP, ASP.NET CORE and Xamarin platforms
+N> Font substitution for Unavailable fonts is not supported in UWP platform.

 The following code sample demonstrates how to set a substitute font for a missing font while converting a PowerPoint presentation to image.